EFL Trophy: 1983 to 1985

 The 48 clubs of the Third and Fourth Divisions were split into North and South sections of 24 teams each.
 The first round had 12 knockout ties in each section, and the second had six.
 In each section, the two second-round losers with the 'narrowest' defeats were reprieved and joined the six other clubs in the regional quarter-finals.

 1985 to 1992

 For the 1985–86 edition, 8 three-team groups were introduced in each of the two sections.
 Teams played one home and one away game and the group winners proceeded to the regional knockout stages.
 This was modified in the following season, with two teams qualifying from each group, resulting in an additional 'round of 16' knockout stage in each section.

-Football League Trophy(auto glass)
+Football League Trophy

 1992 to 1996

 For a number of seasons in the early to mid-1990s, the competition ran with seven 3-team groups, two teams in each section receiving a bye into the knockout stages.
 This was a direct result of the folding of Aldershot and Maidstone United necessitating a reorganisation of the competition to accommodate fewer than 48 teams in the tournament.